tmrocha89/cdrive/README.md

 cDrive is a good client for syncronize files between google drive and your pc.
 This is intended to be used on linux/gnu systems.

+## Documentation
+For documentation please, use Doxygen.

 ### Libraries
 * CPPUnit
+* Doxygen
 * rapidjson
 * libcurl